maticzav/resk/README.md

 ## Contributing

 Please create a PR with the new features.
 To add a new language please add a language specification in index file, create a test case, and add documentation above.
+You might also need to update the some snapshots.
+Use `yarn test -u` to do that.

+Thank you for contributing! :raised_hands:

 ## License